 Rachel possesses a unique combination of successful leadership experiences in enterprise software and hospitality sales and marketing.
-With more than two decades of experience, she has a record of growing businesses in the regional hospitality and travel sectors across a range of established and emerging markets in Asia, Pacific and the Middle East.
+With more than two decades of experience, she has a record of growing businesses in the regional hospitality and travel sectors across a range of established and emerging markets in Asia, the Pacific and the Middle East.

 She developed her travel industry sales and marketing skills across a range of travel technology and hospitality industry brands.
-Most recently she was senior vice president sales, Asia Pacific and the Middle East for hotel central reservations leader Pegasus Solutions.
+Most recently she was senior vice president of sales, Asia Pacific and the Middle East for hotel central reservations leader Pegasus Solutions.

 Rachel previously worked as the area director of sales and marketing for the InterContinental Hotel Group in Japan where she oversaw a major restructure and was responsible for the sales, marketing and revenue results and has held senior leadership roles within organisations such as Per Aquum Resorts, Spas, and Residences, Rendezvous Hotels International and FCm Travel Solutions ( Flight Centre).